Expert urge mothers to present newborn babies for sickle cell screening

 Speaking on the challenges faced with mothers of newborns, Professor Nnodu dispelled wrong theories people have about sickle cell, while calling on mothers whose children have been diagnosed with Sickle Cell Disease to bring their children for treatment.

-During a training for nurses, Community health workers and lab technicians, Director of the Centre, Professor Nnodu, spoke on the program and its importance in tackling sickle cell in Nigeria.
+During a training for nurses, Community health workers and laboratory technicians, Director of the Centre, Professor Nnodu, spoke on the program and its importance in tackling sickle cell in Nigeria.

-Mr James and Mrs Morenike are care givers with the program and they highlight the importance of newborn screening, as early detection goes a long way in dealing with Sickle Cell Disease.
+Mr James and Mrs Morenike are care givers with the programme and they highlight the importance of newborn screening, as early detection goes a long way in dealing with Sickle Cell Disease.

 Sickle Cell Disease, is a group of disorders that cause red blood cells to become misshapen and break down.